Andie1991/datapretoria2020/hands-on/00-Pre-Introduction-Login.md

 Due to the local network firewall setup (another security mechanism) and key installation, we will go to the CHPC facility first (thanks to Nkwe and Anwar for setting up this).

+We will be using the studentXX acounts (replace XX with your osguser ID) with the specified password.

-Replace XX with your osguser ID and use the password you have been supplied with the following command.
+If you are using a Linux Machine, open a terminal and use the following command (and use the password you have been supplied).

 ```
 ssh -o PreferredAuthentications=password student0XX@lengau.chpc.ac.za